Modified Derksen invariant: Conjectures and remarks

 Note that for nonrigid toric varieties we have even more.
-A toric variety $X$ is of type $A$ if and only if $Y$ admits an LND $D$ with a slice.
-Then image of $D$ containes $1$, i.e. $I=\BK[Y]$.
+A toric variety $X$ is of type $A$ if and only if $Y$ admits an LND $\partial$ with a slice.
+Then image of $\partial$ contains $1$, i.e. $I=\BK[Y]$.

 It is interesting question what is the explicit form of $\HD^*(X)$ in case when $Y$ is of type~B. \begin{conjecture} Let $I$ be the ideal of $\BK[Y]$ generated by all images of all LNDs on $Y$.
 Then

 \end{conjecture}